commintern/commintern.github.io/_drafts/2014-01-08-personal-guide-for-typesetting-system.md

 1. Previous version of Word does not support math equation.
 After 2010, the function is finally added.
 However, the cilck-style writing is slow and hard to maintain.

 2. [Mathtype](http://www.dessci.com/en/products/MathType/).
-One advantage is it supprots \\( \LaTex \\) syntax.
+One advantage is it supprots \\( \LaTeX \\) syntax.
 However, it is hard to use sometimes and inefficient.
 If I try to copy one equation to another Word file or Powerpoint file, it becomes a picture.
 It means I can not fix mistakes any furthur.

 3. The functions of markup style typesetting actually are supported well by Word.
 But most of they are somehow hidden from users.
 I tried to learn so called "80% unkown functions".
 I found a (chinese) [book](http://book.douban.com/subject/1193565/) about automatic typesetting in word.
 The book introduces great solutions with VBA.
 Unfortunately, I was lazy at that time and though that I'd better spent that time on learning LaTeX if I had to learn VBA.